Inside Tucson Business

 Inside Tucson Business is a weekly newspaper published in Tucson that covers the business, financial, and economic news of Southern Arizona.

 History

-Wick Communications from 1992 to 2014, when it was sold to 10/13 Communications.
+Wick Communications published the paper from 1992 until 2014, when it was sold to 10/13 Communications.
 In 2021, Times Media Group acquired the Tucson publications of 10/13 Communications (including The Explorer, the Marana News, Foothills News, Desert Times, Tucson Weekly, and Inside Tucson Business).